-Protesters occupy London mansion linked to a Russian oligarch as U.K. seeks to help refugees
+Protesters’ occupation of London mansion linked to Russian oligarch comes as U.K. considers using property to help refugees

 The home in Belgrave Square isn’t hard to find, and it’s a highlight on “kleptocracy tours” in London given by anti-corruption campaigners.
 According to Reuters, Deripaska was listed as the owner of mansion in 2007 London court documents.

-The squatters made their presence known.
-In addition to the blue-and-yellow Ukrainian flag, they also hung banners outside the home that read “power breeds parasites” and “this property has been liberated.”
-The protesters referred to themselves as the “London Mahknovists,” a reference to Nestor Makhno, a Ukrainian anarchist revolutionary.
+The protesters made their presence known.
+In addition to the Ukrainian flag, they also hung banners outside the home that read “power breeds parasites” and “this property has been liberated.”
+When a Washington Post reporter asked the protesters to describe their group, they referred to themselves as the “London Mahknovists,” a reference to Nestor Makhno, a Ukrainian anarchist revolutionary.

-When reporters shouted up to the squatters on the balcony and asked what should happen to the building, a man, who was wearing black and had his face covered, shouted back, “They should be handed over to Ukrainian refugees and refugees of all nations.”
+Asked what they thought should happen to the building, one protester, who was wearing black and had his face covered, shouted, “We want Ukrainian refugees to have this property.”